 Salvador lays on a peninsula on the northeast coast of Brazil and is the 3rd largest city in Brazil.
-It felt like a walk back in time when visiting the small historical town of Salvador, Pelourinho.
+It felt like a walk back in time when visiting the small historical neighbourhood of Salvador, Pelourinho.
 The city was founded in 1549 and was actually the capital in the height of the African slave trade.
 The legacy remains today with its large black population, and culinary influence.
 The town is full of colourful old houses, cobblestone streets and a large selection of restaurants and bars.

 There are the 2 large squares Praça da Sé and Terreiro de Jesus which are connected by a cathedral.
 Terreiro de Jesus is the more popular of them both and on “Blessed” Tuesday nights they have a celebration, which dates back to Salvador’s days of slavery.
 Respects are paid to the Church and then the party begins.
 Food and drink stalls line the perimeter of the square and Samba music fills the streets.